gcanti/monocle-ts/docs/modules/index.ts.md

 find(p: Predicate<A>): (s: S) => Option<A> { ... }
 ```

+Added in v1.0.0

 ## headOption (method)

-get the first target of a Fold
+get the first target of a `Fold`

 **Signature**

 ```ts
 headOption(s: S): Option<A> { ... }
 ```

+Added in v1.0.0

 # Getter (class)